Use of the emblems

-Use of the Alberta Coat of Arms by any other person or institution must be authorized by the Minister of Culture and Tourism under the Emblems of Alberta Act.
+Use of the Alberta Coat of Arms by any other person or institution must be authorized by the Minister of Culture, Multiculturalism and Status of Women under the Emblems of Alberta Act.

 All requests for reproduction of the armorial bearings must be submitted in writing to:

 10405 Jasper Avenue

 Edmonton, Alberta T5J 4R7

 The Emblems of Alberta Act allows the other emblems to be reproduced, as long as you: